jamesplease/redux-resource/docs/introduction/similar-projects.md

 # Similar Projects

-There are several other projects for managing resources in redux.
-Below is a brief comparison between this library and a handful of others.
+This isn't the only library that aims to reduce boilerplate when it comes to managing reosurces.
+Below is a brief comparison between this library and a select number of others.

 Keep in mind that this comparison page is not intended to be complete.
 We encourage you to look into other options to determine which is the